artem94m/kingfisher/README.md

 3. As you can see, there is only one required argument - SCAN_PATH.
 It can be a relative or an absolute path to a project folder or a project file.

-   You can run test scan (demo files in local folder: kingfisher-main\tests) like this:
+   You can run test scan (demo files in local folder: kingfisher-main\data\tests) like this:

     ```
     python kingfisher.py -scan tests